inumerics/parser/readme.md

 A parser generator simplifies the development of programs such as calculators and compilers by writing the source code for parsing input text.
-The generator takes a user defined grammar and develops tables that describe which functions to call when reading the input.
-These tables along with the user provided functions are compiled together to build the final program.
+The generator takes a user defined grammar and builds tables that define which functions to call while reading the input.
+These tables along with the user provided functions are then compiled together to build the final program.

 A common way to define a context free grammar is the Backus-Naur Form.
 The grammar is defined by two types of symbols: terminals and nonterminals.
 The